 Having had a Netflix account for almost as long as the service has existed, I haven’t found much reason to go into a Blockbuster in almost a decade.
 There are times, however, when the occasion does warrant a visit to the brick and mortar cinema shill for one reason or another.

-Because of my strange card nostalgia, I have to go through an extended rigmarole every time I need to rent something there.
-Not only do they have to “update” my information every time I go in, I also have to brave the obligatory cash point marketing and up sell gauntlet.
+Because of my strange card nostalgia, I have to go through an extended rigamarole every time I need to rent something.
+Not only does Blockbuster have to “update” my information every time I patronize their business, I also have to brave the obligatory point of sale marketing and up sell gauntlet.

 Doug from Blockbuster: Ah, I see your last address was in Connecticut, have you just moved here sir?

 Me: Yes, we’ve just moved back to PA.
 We’ve lived here most of our lives though.